Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Also, it's a good idea to have the repair manual for your particular vehicle make and model.
-The manual comes with specifications for your particular fuel system, and many other systems, including particular tests for it, if applicable.
+The manual comes with specifications for your particular fuel system and many other systems, including particular tests for it (if applicable).

 Haynes manuals are an inexpensive, aftermarket good choice.
 They come with step-by-step procedures, illustrations and systems descriptions for many troubleshooting, maintenance and parts replacement projects you can do at home.

-I. Checking for FPR Fuel Leaks
+1. Checking for FPR Fuel Leaks

-II.
-How to Check a Fuel Pressure Regulator
+2. How to Check a Fuel Pressure Regulator

-REMINDER - Fuel Filter Replacement
+Reminder: Fuel Filter Replacement

-III.
-Testing for Maximum Pressure
+3. Testing for Maximum Pressure

-WARNING - Fuel Pressure
+Warning: Fuel Pressure

-I. Checking for FPR Fuel Leaks
+1. Checking for FPR Fuel Leaks

 The easiest way to test an FPR is with the use of a fuel pressure gauge.
 But first, you'll start your tests with a quick preliminary check: